sebastiaanbrand/q-sylvan-benchmarks/README_artifact.md

 $ sudo apt install libgmp-dev libmpfr-dev libmpc-dev zlib1g-dev
 ```

-3. ~~Install Python libraries (creating a virtual environment is optional but recommended).~~
-The required Python packages have been preinstalled in the included virtual environment.
+3. The required Python packages have been preinstalled in the included virtual environment.
 It can be activated using
 ```shell
 $ source .venv/bin/activate
 ```